parkji30/netlify/content/home/experience.md

   date_start = "2018-12-31"
   date_end = "2020-04-01"
   description = """
-  * Developed an in-flight image processing, image compression, and data analysis software for SuperBIT,a balloon borne telescope set to launch in space.
+  * Under the supervision ofDr.
+Barth Netterfield, worked on theSuperBIT collaboration project.
   * Implementation of a galaxy map simulator using Monte Carlo algorithms.
-  * Data analysis for gravitational lensing effects of different map regions
+  * Used numpy, scipy and aplpy to analyze galaxy maps for weak gravitational lensing effects.
-  * Programmed an optimization software to compare the efficiency of different algorithms to compress over 10000 simulated stars.
+  * Programmed an optimization software to compare the efficiency of different compression algorithms.
-  * Obtained a compression factor of 5.15 for the densest image.
+  * Obtained a compression factor of 5.15 for the densest image
   """

   [[experience]]